 thinking, interprofessional collaboration, outcome-oriented decision making and professionalism.

 The first three years of the program consist of live classes on the UAA campus.
-The fourth year of the program consists of Advanced Pharmacy Practice Experiences, which are seven, six-week blocks of clinical clerkships in the community.
+The fourth year of the program consists of Advanced Pharmacy Practice Experiences, which are seven six-week blocks of clinical clerkships in community and institutional settings in Alaska.

 Top classes for pharmacy graduate students